WELCOME

 An Uncanny Landscape

-There’s no logical order in the pieces I’ll be posting (just as there’s nothing logical about the uncanny itself).
+There’s no logical order in the blogs I’ll be posting (just as there’s nothing logical about the uncanny itself).
 I’m just going to write about what catches my imagination as I go along.
 Hope you enjoying reading!

 Here’s the blog.